 West Seattle Performing Arts (WSPA) is proud to host a professional and accomplished faculty.
-Whether it is ballet for kids or adults, modern, tap, hip hop, acting, voice, drums, electric bass, guitar, rock band, pre-school music class,jazz ensemble, or music lessons, WSPA offers some of Seattle's best instructors.
+Whether it is ballet for youth or adults, modern, tap, hip hop, acting, voice, drums, electric bass, guitar, rock band, class,jazz ensemble, or music lessons, WSPA offers some of Seattle's best instructors.

 Ballet, Pointe, Modern, Creative Movement, Pre- Ballet